ChemxBigData/Science-CrossCoupling/README.md

 The aim of this tutorial is to provide a quick guide for people who has chemistry background and are interested in data analysis/machine learning.

-This code tutorial is for study use only, not for any commercial use.

 # Prerequisites

 Basic knowledges of data analysis, data mining with python.
 Python packages used in this tutorial include pandas, numpy, matplotlib/matplotlib.pyplot, scikit-learn.